nxskok/stad29-notes/slides_d29.md

 `europe`. `europe` has distances in it already, so make into `dist` with `as.dist`.

-* Then run multidimensional scaling and look at result: xxx
+* Then run multidimensional scaling and look at result:

 ```r
 europe %>% select(-City) %>% as.dist() -> europe.d